ssunils/angularadmin/README.md

 ## Development server

-Run `npm run start:client` for a front-end dev server.
+Run `npm start` for a front-end dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-or

-Run `npm run start:server` to run the backend NodeJs server.
-Navigate to `http://localhost:4300/`.

 ## Code scaffolding